simpleweb/romulus-cli/.github/ISSUE_TEMPLATE.md

 - Are you using a Mac or PC?
 - Which version is your OS?
 - Which version of Node are you using?
+- Which version of XCode or Android Studio are you using (if applicable)?